 I agree with all of this.
 Kantian quantitative individualism is quite able to handle differentiated treatment.
 But Kant’s differentiated treatment – as it is described in O’Neill’s examples – has entirely to do with different cases or situations, and not with different people and their different natures, their personalities or cares or desires or inclinations.
 So I stand by my original claim that for Kant “the right way for one person to act in a given context is broadly the right way for any other person to act in the same context.”
 Different contexts and situations demand different actions; of course Kant understands that.
 But does he think different people should act differently, based on their different natures as different people, when placed in the same situation?
 Not as far as I can tell.

 To return to the Buddhist context of the original post, I think a Kantian understanding of the self is in important ways less compatible with a Buddhist understanding than is a qualitative individualist one of the sort I have been articulating elsewhere.
 (My putting my claim in this way is probably tantamount to daring Justin Whitaker to jump in with objections, and I look forward to these.)
 Specifically, I claimed that the qualitative individualist self is divisible, mutable and not autonomous, all of which bring it closer to Buddhist views of the self.
 And I don’t think the Kantian self is any of these.
-In my understanding of it, it is identified with a will constituted by a single capacity for rational decision-making, which needs to be understood as divisible and mutable.
+In my understanding of it, it is identified with a will constituted by a single capacity for rational decision-making, which needs to be understood as indivisible and immutable.
 I suppose that’s somewhat arguable, but the last one hardly seems so: if a good Kantian self is anything, it’s autonomous.
 So, as far as trying to bridge between Buddhism and qualitative individualism goes, I see no reason to pursue Velleman’s work – because as far as I can tell it is neither of the two.